-- (1) Organizational Structure What are your organizational leadership structure and governance structure?
+- (1) Organizational Structure What are your organizational leadership structure and GOVERNANCE structure?
 What structures and mechanisms make up your organization's LEADERSHIP SYSTEM?
 What are the reporting relationships among your GOVERNANCE board, SENIOR LEADERS, and parent organization, as appropriate? - (2) CUSTOMERS and STAKEHOLDERS What are your KEY market SEGMENTS, CUSTOMER groups, and STAKEHOLDER groups, as appropriate?
 What are their KEY requirements and expectations for your products, KEY CUSTOMER support services, and operations, including any differences among the groups?
-How have CLIMATE CHANGE events altered these expectations? - (3) Suppliers, PARTNERS, and COLLABORATORS What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
+How has CLIMATE CHANGE altered these expectations? - (3) Suppliers, PARTNERS, and COLLABORATORS What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
 What role do they play in producing and delivering your KEY products and CUSTOMER support services, and in enhancing your competitiveness?
 What role do they play in contributing and implementing INNOVATIONS, including PLANET FRIENDLY approaches in your organization?
 What are your KEY supply-network requirements?

-Terms in small caps are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 11-22).